 The mobile display also has a built-in GPS, so it can determine vehicle location and speed, which allows the controller and display to share sensory data back and forth to make decisions about what to do with the vehicle accessories.

 “Because it’s communicating with the onboard controller, the display knows when you’ve turned off the vehicle and gone into your house for the night,” said Daniel Bongard, ARB Senior Designer and Engineering Supervisor.
 “Then, when you put it back on the mount the next morning and start the vehicle, the LINX display will wake up and run.

-ARB expect to release the LINX vehicle accessory worldwide in January 2018.
+ARB expect to release the LINX vehicle accessory worldwide in early 2018.